jerryhgladinet/docs/admin/source/chapter03.rst

 **Notify external user that shared file changed**

-    When shared file/folder changed, this is the email that is sent to the user who receives file/folder shares.
+    When a shared file/folder changed, this is the email that is sent to the user who receives file/folder shares.

 **Admin Reset User Password Email**